Royal Institution Mathematics Masterclasses

 Geoffrey Heywood Awards

-The Trust is providing financial assistance to enable staff of certain selected schools which specialise in Mathematics to extend their outreach work to other secondary schools in their area.
-CACT is now supporting three schools under this award scheme, two of which are specialist sixth form Maths schools.
+The Charitable Fund is providing financial assistance to enable staff of certain selected schools which specialise in mathematics to extend their outreach work to other secondary schools in their area.
+There are three schools under this award scheme, two of which are specialist sixth form maths schools.

-This project was named the Geoffrey Heywood Award to commemorate the Founding Master of the Worshipful Company of Actuaries, who left a substantial legacy to the Charitable Trust on his death in 2013.
+This project was named the Geoffrey Heywood Award to commemorate the Founding Master of the Worshipful Company of Actuaries, who left a substantial legacy to the Charitable Fund on his death in 2013.

 Royal Society Partnership Grants Scheme